Prompt Does Not Define the Intended Audience

 You asked the model to “explain how Postgres connection pooling works”.
 The output is 800 words pitched at… someone.
-It defines what a connection is (too basic for the senior engineer you wanted), uses terms like “client/server architecture” without naming PgBouncer (too vague for the DBA reviewing this), and skips the operational tuning advice you actually needed.
+It defines what a connection is (too basic for the senior engineer you wanted), says “client/server architecture” without ever naming PgBouncer (too vague for the DBA reviewing this), and skips the operational tuning advice you actually needed.
 The model wrote for an imaginary average reader, which is no reader, which pleases nobody.
-Audience is the load-bearing constraint that calibrates vocabulary, depth, examples, and tone.
-Without it, the model picks a middling default that wastes both basics and depth.

 Common causes

-1. Prompt focuses on subject, not reader
+1. Prompt focuses on the subject, not the reader

 You wrote “explain X” without saying “to whom”.
 The model defaults to a generic educated-but-not-expert reader.
 That reader does not exist.